odennav/wordpress-mariadb-helm/README.md

 # Getting Started

-There are three sections to follow and implement as shown below:
+There are six sections to follow and implement as shown below:
 - Provision AWS Infrastructure
 - Set up Kubernetes cluster and NFS srver
 - Create Dynamic Persistent Volume Provisioner